 - Must be a United States citizen or hold a valid Employment Authorization Document (EAD), or work permit, issued by the United States Citizenship and Immigration Services (USCIS) office; and

 - Willing to teach in a West Virginia public school for five years after college graduation in the fields of math, science, elementary education, or special education.
 Applicants are NOT required to be residents of the state of West Virginia; and

 The first stage in the application process is called "Pre-Qualification."
 Any student who meets the minimum qualifications described above may submit a preliminary application online.
 The preliminary application collects basic information about the applicant and authorizes our Division of Financial Aid to access electronic high school transcripts and standardized test scores.
 Applicants who did not complete a traditional program of study at a West Virginia public high school may be asked to submit additional documentation.
-Applications will be reviewed on rolling basis, with priority given to those received on or before December 31, 2019.
+Applications are due by December 31, 2020.
 Click the Apply Now link at the top of the page to submit your application.

 A select group of the most qualified applicants from Round 1 will be invited to submit a more extensive application packet designed to provide the review committee with a better sense of the applicant's academic accomplishments, involvement in extracurricular activities, and passion for pursuing a career as a public school teacher.
 Information collected from this round will be used to select a small group of finalists who will move on to Round 3.

 Finalists will be asked to submit a short (3-5 minute) video highlighting past experiences or future ambitions that have driven them to a career as a professional educator.
 Video submissions will be reviewed by an award committee representing higher education, public education and the community at large.